core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 of bytes in the byte string multiplied by 8.
 Bytes with no bits set at the end of the byte string are removed.
 An example follows.

-The following example shows the encoding of an 'alarm-state' leaf instance with the 'critical' (position 3), 'warning' (position 8) and 'indeterminate' (position 128) flags set.
+The following example shows the encoding of an 'alarm-state' leaf schema node instance with the 'critical' (position 3), 'warning' (position 8) and 'indeterminate' (position 128) flags set.

 ~~~~ yang